 The town’s namesake animal, the beaver (in German “Biber”), and its history as a miner’s town as well as sparkling mountain and bathing lakes: All this characterises Biberwier – and makes the little village a popular holiday destination within the Tiroler Zugspitz Arena.
-You could go swimming at Lake Blindsee, Lake Mittersee, and Lake Weissensee – or how about skiing and snowboarding on Marienberg?
+You could go swimming at Lake Blindsee and Lake Mittersee – or how about skiing and snowboarding on Marienberg?
 What you’ll see year-round in Biberwier are the smiling faces of happy holiday guests.

 Facts & figures